 Even after recording BAC of .08% or above, you can still challenge the BAC results with the assistance of your DUI attorney.
 The attorney can challenge the equipment used to conduct the alcohol tests and challenge the validity of test results.
 For instance, the Breathalyzer machine should undergo routine maintenance.
 In addition, the calibration of the test machines should be accurate.
 If your attorney suspects that the test devices had not undergone routine maintenance, he/she will have good ground to challenge the BAC results.
 The attorney may request the maintenance records of the test machine.
 The absence of such records is a clear indication that the test devices do not undergo regular checking and maintenance.
 Being able to prove the fault of test machines may result in the dismissal of your DUI case.

-Contact a DUI Attorney Near Me
+Contact a San Diego DUI Lawyer Near Me

 If you are in San Marcos, CA, and you need legal assistance in any DUI related case, contact the San Diego DUI Attorney at 619-535-7150 and speak to one of our lawyers.
 We are available to serve you at any time and ensure that you get a favorable outcome of your DUI case.